-Name: Robert Bacon Phone: 575-2258
+Name: Kelly Bryant Phone: 575-2258 Email: bryantk@uark.edu

-Email: rbacon@uark.edu@uark.edu

 A. Goals

 To be the premier agricultural business and applied economics program in Arkansas, provide concentrations and specializations that are responsive to the needs of both students and industry stakeholders, and prepare students for success in the global marketplace.